Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: The NEXUS Pipeline

 This first reconstruction is repeated at fixed intervals after MO onset (2, 3, 6 and 12 hours), provided that ARCANE has not yet indicated the end of the event.
 Finally, once ARCANE determines that the MO has ended, a final reconstruction is carried out using the actual start and end times of the event as identified by ARCANE, provided that the event duration exceeds 6 hours.
 The corresponding fitting points for each reconstruction are listed in Table~\ref{tab:fittingpoints}.
 It is important to note that, in a real-time scenario, the actual duration of the MO is unknown until the full structure has passed.
 Therefore, we define the endpoint $t_e$ using a fixed estimated duration $d_e = 22.0$ hours.
 This value is motivated by the mean MO duration at 1~au, derived from the HELIO4CAST ICME catalog, which is $21.6$ hours.
+It is important to note that this final reconstruction is not used for forecasting.
+Instead, it serves as a reference solution to evaluate the performance of the earlier short-term forecasts.
+In this case, the reconstruction is based on the complete in situ data and uses the event duration determined by ARCANE rather than the estimated duration.

 It is important to note that the event start time may be updated during the observation period, as ARCANE refines its detection based on incoming data.
 As a result, it is possible that no valid event is detected at some of these reconstruction intervals.
 An event is assigned to a reconstruction interval if its predicted duration falls within specific bounds.
 For example, a duration $l$ is assigned to the 1-hour reconstruction if $1 \leq l < 2$, or to the 6-hour reconstruction if $6 \leq l < 12$.
 A reconstruction is performed as soon as an event of the corresponding duration is detected and is not repeated for that interval at any point.